tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

  from the following path.
 When the source file is named "``-``", the contents are taken from stdin.

-``tahoe put file.txt --mutable``
+``tahoe put file.txt --format=SDMF``

- Create a new mutable file, fill it with the contents of ``file.txt``, and print the new write-cap to stdout.
+ Create a new (SDMF) mutable file, fill it with the contents of ``file.txt``, and print the new write-cap to stdout.

 ``tahoe put file.txt MUTABLE-FILE-WRITECAP``

  Replace the contents of the given mutable file with the contents of ``file.txt`` and prints the same write-cap to stdout.

 ``tahoe cp file.txt tahoe:uploaded.txt``